Nicholas Warr – Biography

 Nicholas Warr was born in 1945 in Southern California, grew up in Coos Bay, Oregon, where he received his education, graduating on time from Marshfield High School in 1963.
 He attended Brigham Young University and the University of Oregon before enlisting, at the age of twenty, in the United States Marine Corps.
-Warr was recommended for the Enlisted Commissioning Program by his Drill Instructors in Boot Camp, and subsequently attended OCS at Marine Corps Base, Quantico, Virginia after successfully passing an intensive “College Equivalency Examination” with high marks.
+Warr was recommended for the Enlisted Commissioning Program by his Drill Instructors in Boot Camp.
+Warr subsequently attended OCS at Marine Corps Base, Quantico, Virginia after successfully passing an intensive “College Equivalency Examination” with high marks.
 Warr graduated from OCS and was commissioned in March 1967.

-Warr’s unit was awarded the Presidential Unit Citation for participation in Operation “HUE CITY” during the Tet Offensive of 1968, and he was honorably discharged as a first lieutenant in March 1970.
-His memoir about his experiences as a Platoon Commander during the fighting inside the Citadel Fortress of Hue, Phase Line Green, The Battle for Hue, 1968, was published by Naval Institute Press in hardcover in 1997 and subsequently in paperback in 1999 by Random House.
-Phase Line Green was on the Marine Reading List for over ten years, is well read within the Marine Corps, and is often used as a textbook during Marine Corps training for Urban Warfare.
-In conjunction with several other Marines who fought in Hue, Mr. Warr has developed a white paper, entitled Lessons Learned, Operation HUE CITY which is available to all American military commands and was studied extensively during the operational planning for Operation IRAQI FREEDOM and subsequent combat operations in the Middle East.
+Warr’s unit was awarded the Presidential Unit Citation for participation in Operation “HUẾ CITY” during the Tet Offensive of 1968, completing his combat tour in the allotted 13 months.
+His memoir about his experiences as a Platoon Commander during the fighting inside the Citadel Fortress of Huế, Phase Line Green, The Battle for Huế, 1968, was published by Naval Institute Press in hardcover in 1997 and subsequently in paperback in 1999 by Random House.
+Phase Line Greenwas on the Marine Reading List for over ten years, is well read within the Marine Corps, and is often used as a textbook during Marine Corps training for Leadership and Urban Warfare.
+In conjunction with several other Marines who fought in Huế, Mr. Warr has developed a white paper, entitled Lessons Learned, Operation HUẾ CITYwhich is available to all American military commands, and was studied extensively during the operational planning for Operation IRAQI FREEDOM and subsequent combat operations in the Middle East.

 Mr. Warr continues to write about the battles fought by the Marines during the Vietnam War.
-He recently appeared in a new documentary episode about the Battle for Hue City during the Tet Offensive of 1968, on the Military Channel, within their new “Ultimate Warfare” series, and the U. S. Marine Corps has developed a decision-making course for young infantry officers in training called “Charlie-1,” based on his experiences as a Platoon Commander during the Battle for Hue.
+He has appeared on radio and television, including a new documentary film episode about the Battle for Huế City during the Tet Offensive of 1968, on the Military Channel, within their new “Ultimate Warfare” series.
+Further, the Marine Corps University has developed a decision-forcing course for young infantry leaders in training called “Charlie-1,” based on his experiences as a Platoon Commander during the Battle for Huế.